-- 1. Summary of 2018/19 winter conditions - 2.
-2019/20 Winter Service Policy - 3.
+- 1. Summary of 2019/20 winter conditions - 2.
+2020/21 Winter Service Policy - 3.
 Advisory Signing Road Closures in Severe Conditions. - 4.
-Salt Use Reduction and Preservation of Stocks Protocol (2018 revised)
+Salt Use Reduction and Preservation of Stocks Protocol (2020 revised) - 5.
+Use of Vehicles during COVID-19 Guidelines

-Appendix 1 - Summary of 2018-19 Winter Conditions
+Appendix 1 - Weather Report Summary of conditions 2019-20

-Weather Summary Nov 2018 - April 2019
+Weather Summary Nov 2019 - April 2020

-A winter of fluctuating conditions with short spells of wintry weather interspersed between wet and mild conditions.
-Only one distinct snow event period, the two weeks in mid- January leading to lowest temperatures of Minus 10 Deg C Road Surface Temperatures (RSTs).
-Two periods of unseasonably warm conditions in February and March.
-A classic "marginal" winter with frequent "wash-off" conditions removing salt from the network and requiring repetitive treatments in advance of the next risk of borderline sub-zero conditions.
+Another winter of fluctuating conditions with short spells of wintry weather interspersed between wet and mild conditions.
+Sub-zero temperatures affected the whole area on only one or two nights at a time, although these periods extended on higher routes affected by wintry showers.
+There was an increase in the number of "Named Storms" this year which intensified in the latter half of the season but this also brought an increase in the wintry conditions over more extended periods than earlier months.
+Another classic "marginal" winter with frequent "wash-off" conditions removing salt from the network and requiring repetitive treatments in advance of the next risk of borderline sub-zero conditions.

-Weather forecasts and observations - Oct-Nov 2018
+Weather forecasts and observations - October - November 2019